stevo9061/ProjectWebCrawler/README.md

 `src/.../fhtw/HowToSetMyColumnsWithAcsv` This tutorial describes how to split data from a *.csv file to multiple columns very quickly.

 `src/.../fhtw/TestExperiments` In this directory there is only a text file in which it was stated with which test parameters our program was tested for the most part.
-In principle, however, our program can be used to search for any element on.
-Willhaben.
+In principle, however, our program can be used to search for any element on Willhaben.

 `src/.../resources/icons` In this directory is our icon for the app.